Get raster values at geographic coordinates

 Code example

-The file name, resource name and geographic coordinates in following code need to be updated for yours data.
+The geographic coordinates in following code need to be updated for yours data.

 import java.util.Map;